 Skip to main content

-Five Things That Cut Your Condo’s Value
+Five Things That Can Cut Your Condo’s Value

 1. Serious pet restrictions: It’s typical for HOAs to allow for one- to two pets.
 But if your HOA bans dogs and cats outright, you’re going to have a challenge.
+If you’re a pet-owning buyer who’s deciding which places to see at a weekend open house, make sure you or your agent call listing agents to clarify any pet restrictions.

 4. High rental-to-owner ratio: Most buyers looking to owner occupy their condo are wary of buildings where more than a quarter of the units are rented.
 Many lenders won’t do 30-year fixed loans on buildings with excessive numbers of rentals.